|

 Arlen & Koehler created the song for Cotton Club regular

-what Harold called a "front shout."
+Cab Calloway opening the song with what Harold called a "front shout."
 But Calloway did not sign

 to appear in the 22nd edition of the Cotton Club Parade in '33.
 Therefore,